Nasal Cancers Frequently Asked Questions

 Squamous cell carcinomas and undifferentiated carcinomas, and adenocarcinomas are different tumor types.

-Most tend to be locally very aggressive but do not spread to other areas that commonly.
 Others: other cancer types can be seen, such as mast cell tumours and melanoma.
 Sometimes, fungal diseases such as Cryptococcus or Aspergillus can appear similar to cancer.

 How is nasal cancer diagnosed?